Ways you have helped wild animals - BC SPCA

 • The BC SPCA’s AnimalKind accreditation program wins “Outstanding Organization” Clements Award.
 The Clements Awards were created by The Fur-Bearers, one of Canada’s oldest wildlife protection organizations, to acknowledge individuals and organizations who have contributed to the welfare of fur-bearing animals.

-• Vancouver Park Board unanimously passes motion (PDF) to review its pest control management strategies for wildlife and rodents at the city’s parks and recreational facilities.
+• Vancouver Park Board unanimously passed a motion (PDF) to review its pest control management strategies for wildlife and rodents at the city’s parks and recreational facilities.
 Park Board staff will also assess if it would be possible to incorporate the BC SPCA’s AnimalKind standards for pest control (PDF) into its contracts.

 • Through a partnership with TransLink, the BC SPCA received a Mitacs fellowship to support an MSc student from UBC’s Animal Welfare Program to monitor the effects of a pigeon contraception, Ovocontrol.
-The pilot project aims to reduce pigeon population and conflicts near SkyTrain stations in a humane way.
+The pilot project aimed to reduce pigeon population and conflicts near SkyTrain stations in a humane way.

 2018